 “Well gee whiz, I didn’t think it’d be THAT much to fly to my cousin Ethel’s place outside of Winnemucca.”

 Filling your sales pipeline with hopeless leads is a waste of money, and probably the worst advertising mistake you can make.
+In cases like that, it can kill a brand.
+(The company folded)

 In that case, better production value wouldn’t matter either.
 They could hire James Cameron to produce an epic, 10-million dollar 30-second spot and it still wouldn’t move the needle.
 It’d just generate more phone calls from non-buyers.